Molecular evolution: Genome size

 Neutral explanations for genome size suggest that when population sizes are small, many mutations become nearly neutral.
 Hence, in small populations repetitive content and other 'junk' DNA can accumulate without placing the organism at a competitive disadvantage.
 There is little evidence to suggest that genome size is under strong widespread selection in multicellular eukaryotes.
 Genome size, independent of gene content, correlates poorly with most physiological traits and many eukaryotes, including mammals, harbor very large amounts of repetitive DNA.

 However, birds likely have experienced strong selection for reduced genome size, in response to changing energetic needs for flight.
 Birds, unlike humans, produce nucleated red blood cells, and larger nuclei lead to lower levels of oxygen transport.
 Bird metabolism is far higher than that of mammals, due largely to flight, and oxygen needs are high.
 Hence, most birds have small, compact genomes with few repetitive elements.
 Indirect evidence suggests that non-avian theropod dinosaur ancestors of modern birds also had reduced genome sizes, consistent with endothermy and high energetic needs for running speed.
 Many bacteria have also experienced selection for small genome size, as time of replication and energy consumption are so tightly correlated with fitness.

-Repetitive elements

-Transposable elements are self-replicating, selfish genetic elements which are capable of proliferating within host genomes.
-Many transposable elements are related to viruses, and share several proteins in common....